scaleoutsean/solid-rancher/CODE_OF_CONDUCT.md

+---
+layout: page
+title: Code of Conduct
+permalink: /CODE_OF_CONDUCT.md
+---

-# Contributor Code of Conduct
+## Contributor Code of Conduct

 This project adheres to No Code of Conduct.
 We accept anyone's contributions.
 Nothing else matters.